-A practical example of consideration of the long-term consequences of Board decisions can be found on pages 9 and 11.
+A practical example of consideration of the long-term consequences of Board decisions can be found on page 12, where it sets out how the views of shareholders were taken into account when determining the best source of funding.

 B. The interests of the Group's employees